|1. Why do I have to register to view most of the site?|

 |2.
 What are the differences between Basic Membership and a Site Supporter Membership?|

-Basic members have access the to most of the site and limited to five post and no image uploading to our server.
-Site supporters have FULL access to the entire site and have unlimited posting and image uploading privileges.
+Basic members have access the to most of the site and limited to five posts and no image uploading to our server.
+Site supporters have FULL access to the entire site, unlimited posting, and image uploading privileges and MANY other benefits.
 You can read more about the Site Supporter Subscription by clicking on the Site Supporter menu item above.

 |3.
 Why am I not allowed to upload images with my basic account?|